komunitin/komunitin-api/accounting/README.md

 This is managed through the `expires` field in Request State and Transaction objects.
 A request to the `transactions` endpoint may include an `expires` field as a transaction attribute.
 This is the maximum time the client allows for the node to perform the operation.
 If the node can't process the operation immediately, then it will return a Request State object with the `expires` field.
 It can also choose to directly reject the operation if the `expires` time is too short.
 If the operation depends on external nodes, the node will set an `expires` time to the upstream request that is a bit shorter than the time it has been asked for, to allow itself to do the needed processing before answering their client.
 For example, a node may substract one second to the original `expires` time in the upstream transaction.

 Once any operation has been performed, the `expires` field of a transaction is the maximum time the node commits itself to keep that state for the transaction.
 For an `accepted` transaction that involve locked resources, it may be just some seconds or a few minutes. after that the node may reject the transaction and unlock teh resources.
 For a `new` or `pending` transaction awaiting for intervention, it may be the order or weeks or months.
 A committed or deleted transaction does not have expiry date.

+Note that any node has its own clock and that the protocol does not enforce any clock synchronization mechanism.
+Nodes should have internal mechanisms to keep themselves in sync.
+A node repeteadly out of time is behaving badly and may result in loss of trust from their connections.

 ## Rejection
 Any request to the `transactions` endpoint may be rejected by the node.
 This is done by setting the transaction state to `rejected`.
 The transaction will then have additional fields `rejection-message` and `rejection-code`.